-- i. the charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3

-If the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the charge for the previous lawful use calculated in accordance with section 2.3.
-An applicant seeking a Credit must provide evidence of the lawful use, previous lawful use or creation of the lot.
+- i. the charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and is serviced by Trunk Infrastructure, the charge for the Existing Lawful Use calculated in accordance with section 2.3; or - iii. if the premises were subject to a Previous Lawful Use and is serviced by Trunk Infrastructure, the charge for the Previous Lawful Use calculated in accordance with section 2.3.